Deploy a Micronaut Microservices Application to the Oracle Cloud Infrastructure Kubernetes Service

 3 The name of a secret to pull container images from Container Registry.
 (You will create the secret in section 4.)

 3.7.
-Create a Container Image of the Native API (Gateway) Microservice #
+Create a Container Image of the Native api Microservice

 To create a container image of the native api microservice named "api", run the following command from the api/ directory:

-Note: If you encounter problems creating a container image, run the following command from the api/target/ directory:
+Note: If you are having issues building a container image, try the following command from the api/target/ directory:

 The Terraform job created a container repository named gdk-k8s/api-oci.